Watching this resources will notify you when proposed changes or new versions are created so you can keep track of improvements that have been made.

 The pressure of blood in the thoracic vena cava, near the right atrium of the heart, reflecting the amount of blood returning to the heart and the ability of the heart to pump the blood into the arterial system.

 Blood pressure generally refers to the arterial pressure in the systemic circulation.
-However, measurement of pressures in the human venous system and the pulmonary vessels plays an important role in intensive care medicine and is physiologically important in ensuring proper return of blood to the heart, maintaining flow in the closed circulatory system.
+However, measurement of pressures in the human venous system and the pulmonary vessels play an important role in intensive care medicine and are physiologically important in ensuring proper return of blood to the heart, maintaining flow in the closed circulatory system.

-Central venous pressure, which is a good approximation of right atrial pressure, which is a major determinant of right ventricular end diastolic volume.
+Central venous pressure, a good approximation of right atrial pressure, which is a major determinant of right ventricular end diastolic volume.

-Jugular venous pressure (JVP) which is the indirectly observed pressure over the venous system.
-It can be useful in the differentiation of different forms of heart and lung disease .
+Jugular venous pressure (JVP), the indirectly observed pressure over the venous system.
+It can be useful in differentiating different forms of heart and lung disease.

-The pressure within the circulatory circuit as a whole is denoted mean arterial pressure (MAP).
-This value is a function of the cardiac output (total of blood pumped) and the total peripheral resistance (TPR).
+The pressure within the circulatory circuit as a whole is mean arterial pressure (MAP).
+This value is a function of the cardiac output (total blood pumped) and total peripheral resistance (TPR).
 TPR is primarily a function of the resistance of the systemic circulation.
-The resistance to flow generated by veins, due to their minimal ability to contract and reduce their diameter means that regulation of blood pressures by veins will be minimal in contrast to muscular vessels, primarily arterioles, that can actively contract, reduce diameter, and increase resistance and pressure.
+The resistance to flow generated by veins, due to their minimal ability to contract and reduce their diameter, means that regulation of blood pressure by veins is minimal in contrast to that of muscular vessels, primarily arterioles.
+The latter can actively contract, reduce diameter, and increase resistance and pressure.
 In addition, veins can easily distend or stretch.
-A vein's ability to increase in diameter in response to a given blood volume also contributes to the very low blood pressures within the venous segment of the circulatory system.
+A vein's ability to increase in diameter in response to a given blood volume also contributes to the very low pressures within this segment of the circulatory system.

-Standing or sitting for a prolonged period of time can cause low venous return in the absence of the muscle pump, resulting in venous pooling (vascular) and shock.
-Fainting can occur but usually baroreceptors within the aortic sinuses initiate a baroreflex triggering angiotensin II and norepinephrine release and consequent vasoconstriction and heart rate increases to augment blood flow return.
 Neurogenic and hypovolemic shock can also cause fainting.
-In these cases, the smooth muscles surrounding the veins become slack and the veins fill with the majority of the blood in the body, keeping blood away from the brain and causing unconsciousness.
-Jet pilots wear pressurized suits to help maintain their venous return and blood pressure as high speed maneuvers increase venous pooling in the legs.
-Pressure suits specifically squeeze the lower extremities increasing venous return to the heart.
-This ensures that end diastolic volumes are maintained and that the brain will receive adequate blood preventing loss of consciousness.
+The smooth muscles surrounding the veins become slack and the veins fill with the majority of the blood in the body, keeping blood away from the brain and causing unconsciousness.
+Jet pilots wear pressurized suits to help maintain their venous return and blood pressure, since high-speed maneuvers increase venous pooling in the legs.
+Pressure suits specifically squeeze the lower extremities, increasing venous return to the heart.
+This ensures that end diastolic volumes are maintained and that the brain will receive adequate blood, preventing loss of consciousness.